How to Write Secure Code Training Course

 Participants attending this course will

-- Learn to use various security features of PHP
+- Learn to leverage various PHP security features

 Audience